 - Project owners are required to report monthly during the development phase and leaseup phase.
 Monthly reports will be due on the fifth business day of the following month; - During the construction phase, owners must provide reports detailing construction progress and barriers to progress, copies of invoices being paid, and evidence of appropriate lien waivers.
 As applicable to a given project, owners must also report on compliance related to labor standards, Section 3, MBE/WBE outreach, and similar requirements. - During the initial phase of lease-up, reports detailing the number of additional leases, total project leases, marketing activity, and income and expenses may be required.
-Once the owner has leased 100% of units, leasing and marketing reporting will be required annually. - Annual Reports shall be required for all CDBG-DR projects, and shall include an Annual Occupancy Report, utility allowance documentation, and examples of marketing materials; - All projects will be required to submit an audit prepared by an independent CPA within 180 days of the end of its fiscal year.
-For small projects where the cost of a project-specific audit is deemed to be burdensome by DED, a statement of financial condition may be accepted with prior approval by DED; and
+Once the owner has leased 100% of units, leasing and marketing reporting will be required annually. - Annual Reports shall be required for all CDBG-DR projects, and shall include an Annual Occupancy Report, utility allowance documentation, and examples of marketing materials;

-DED may periodically require owners to obtain a capital needs assessment prepared by an independent third-party architect, engineer, or other qualified firm approved by DED.
+- All projects will be required to submit an audit prepared by an independent CPA within 180 days of the end of its fiscal year.
+For small projects where the cost of a project-specific audit is deemed to be burdensome by DED, a statement of financial condition may be accepted with prior approval by DED; and - DED may periodically require owners to obtain a capital needs assessment prepared by an independent third-party architect, engineer, or other qualified firm approved by DED.
 Such capital needs assessments shall be used for the purposes of determining the adequacy of the Replacement Reserve, considering its existing balance, planned deposits, and anticipated future capital replacement costs for the Project.
 If the capital needs assessment indicates the Replacement Reserve is not sufficient to address anticipated capital costs during the Affordability Period and the term of the CDBG-DR loan, the owner must, at DED's option, either make an additional deposit or increase its annual deposits sufficient to meet any underfunding.
 If an additional deposit is required, the owner (or the Guarantors) must replenish the Replacement Reserve Account within six (6) months.

-9.5 MONITORING
+9.5 MONITORING AND COMPLIANCE

-Throughout the period of performance, DED will conduct regular desktop and on-site monitoring as described in the Monitoring and Compliance Plan.
+Throughout the period of performance, DED will conduct regular desktop and on-site monitoring as described in Chapter 16: Monitoring and Compliance Plan.
 The purpose of on-site monitoring visits will include, at minimum, reviews of project records and inspection of the premises, including common areas and residential units.
-Following project closeout, DED will monitor the project for ongoing compliance with CDBG-DR requirements including, but not limited to, income and rent restrictions or the longer of the Affordability Period or so long as the CDBG-DR loan is outstanding.
-As noted earlier, in practice DED also expects NIFA may conduct most on-site monitoring acting on behalf of DED.
-However, DED reserves the right to conduct site visits at a frequency based on changes to CDBG-DR regulations, DED policy, or based on evidence of compliance deficiencies in a prior monitoring visit.
+Following project closeout, DED will monitor the project for ongoing compliance with CDBG-DR requirements including, but not limited to, income and rent restrictions for the longer of the Affordability Period or so long as the CDBG-DR loan is outstanding.
+As noted earlier, DED will coordinate on-site monitoring with NIFA.
+DED will be responsible for reviewing projects for compliance with the CDBG-DR Program.
+In all cases, DED reserves the right to conduct site visits at a frequency based on changes to CDBG-DR regulations, DED policy, or based on evidence of compliance deficiencies in a prior monitoring visit.